pawasagrwl/reddit-saved-items-viewer/api/README.md

-# Reddit Saved Posts and Comments Fetcher
+# Reddit Saved Items Fetcher

-This Python script fetches your saved posts and comments from Reddit and saves them into a JSON file.
-It utilizes the PRAW (Python Reddit API Wrapper) library to access Reddit's API securely.
+This Python script fetches your saved posts and comments from Reddit.
+It uses PRAW (Python Reddit API Wrapper) to securely access Reddit's API.

 ## Setup